 Georges River Council is part of the Our Energy Future program, to help residents reduce their energy bills, improve comfort levels and improve their environmental footprint.

-Our Energy Future will provide up-to-date and impartial energy efficiency and renewable energy advice and support for the households, businesses and council staff.
+Our Energy Future provides up-to-date and impartial energy efficiency and renewable energy advice and support for households, businesses and council staff.
 So if you are a resident, business owner or council staff member in the Georges River municipality and need help managing your energy bills then please call our energy helpline during business hours, Mon-Fri on 1300 339 915 and/or sign up to our monthly e-news.

 As part of Our Energy Future Georges River Council is supporting a campaign to assist residents who are considering installing solar.
 If you want to know more about how solar works visit our solar information page here.
 The experts at Our Energy Future have conducted a rigorous procurement process in order to find a supplier and installer to recommend.
 You can sign up on line here to receive an obligation free quote or call the Our Energy Future team on 1300 339 915 to further discuss whether or not solar might be right for you.